thumbnail image

 Selected Recent Peer-Reviewed Chapters

-Shelton, C., Schroeder, S., Curcio, R. (in press).
-The Teacher-to-Teacher Online Marketplace of Ideas (TOMI): A Future of Curriculum?
-In R. Hartshorne, Handbook of Social Media in Education, Consumer Behavior, and Politics.
+Shelton, C., Schroeder, S., Curcio, R. (2023).
+The teacher-to-teacher online marketplace of ideas (TOMI): A new future in curriculum?
+In V. Benson & R. Hartshorne, Handbook of Social Media in Education, Consumer Behavior, and Politics.
+Academic Press, pp 21-43.

 Shelton, C.C., Aguilera, E., Gleason, B., & Mehta, R. (2020).
 Resisting dehumanizing assessments: Enacting critical humanizing pedagogies in online teacher education.
 In Ferdig, R.E., Baumgartner, E., Hartshorne, R., Kaplan-Rakowski, R. & Mouza, C. (2020).
 Teaching, Technology, and Teacher Education during the COVID-19 Pandemic: Stories from the Field.
 Association for the Advancement of Computing in Education (AACE). https://www.learntechlib.org/p/216903/, pp 125-129.